top of page

 Emily Hall

 Emily Hall is a local artist and public school art teacher in Wilton, NH, with over 20 years of experience in art-making, including graphic design and animation.
-She has been teaching grades 6–12 at Wilton Lyndeborough Middle High School for six years, focusing on both technical skills and creative exploration.
+She has been teaching grades 6–12 at Wilton Lyndeborough Middle High School for seven years, focusing on both technical skills and creative exploration.

 Outside of teaching, Emily enjoys drawing, painting, puppetry, playing music, hiking, and fungi foraging.
 Lately, she’s been diving into multimedia sculpture and the beginnings of woodworking, and can’t wait to share what she learns!